yingliu928/Binterest/README.md

 npm i
 npm start
 ```
+Server will run in: localhost:4000/
 ## Run Client
 Open terminal in '/client' foler, then
 ```
 npm i
 npm start
 ```
+Binterest will run in: localhost:3000/